Portfolio diversification and model uncertainty: a robust dynamic mean-variance approach: Applications and examples

-\begin{Remark}[Financial interpretation: anti-diversification] {\rm If the investor is poorly confident on the drift estimate, i.e., whenever $\delta$ is large enough, then she does not make risky investments at all, i.e. $\alpha_t^*$ $\equiv$ $0$.
-When the investor has good knowledge on drift estimates but is poorly confident on correlation estimates, she only invests in one asset, namely the one with the highest {\it a priori} Sharpe ratio.
-This anti-diversification result under full ambiguity about correlation has been also observed in \cite{LZ2017} for a single-period mean-variance problem without drift uncertainty, and is extended here in a continuous time framework. } \epR \end{Remark}
+\begin{Remark}[Financial interpretation: anti-diversification] {\rm Observe that both reference Sharpe ratio and drift ambiguity level play an important role in the portfolio choice of an investor.
+If this investor is poorly confident on the drift estimate, i.e., whenever all $\delta_l(t)$, $1$ $\leq$ $l$ $\leq$ $p$ are large enough, then she does not make risky investments at all, i.e., $\alpha_t^*$ $=$ $0$.
+When the reference Sharpe ratio of an asset is large enough to offset the effect of its own drift ambiguity but not others, she would only invest in this asset, namely the one with the highest lower Sharpe ratio (the reference Sharpe ratio (absolute value) of $i$-th asset minus its drift estimation error), which might change from one subclass to another subclass with time.

+This anti-diversification result under full ambiguity about correlation has been also observed in \cite{LZ2017} for a single-period mean-variance problem without drift uncertainty, and is extended here in a continuous-time framework.
+Moreover, under this general setting, the single risky asset that the investor trades may change over time because of the time varying ambiguity set.

+Compared to Remark \ref{remnorisky}, we see that expected return rates ambiguity and correlation ambiguity have different effects on portfolio selection.
+When expected return rates ambiguity is large, no risky investment is made, while when correlation ambiguity is large, one and only one risky asset is traded.}\epR \end{Remark}

-\subsubsection{Partial diversification}
+\subsection{Partial diversification}